Natural Ice Cream: Production and trade

 The brand's only production facility is situated in Charkop, a suburb of Kandivali in Mumbai, India.
 The company supplies to its stores every day.
 The company spends less than 1% of its sales revenues on advertising, relying mainly on word of mouth to attain revenues.

-After two years, the brand launched an experiential concept store in Juhu named Naturals Now, which serves freshly churned ice cream straight out of the churner.
+After two years of foundation of the company, the brand launched a concept store in Juhu named Naturals Now, which serves freshly churned ice cream straight out of the churner.

 Products

 Starting with around 10 flavours, Natural Ice Cream has 125 flavour options, of which 20 are offered throughout the year.
 The set of flavours change according to seasons.
 Some of the seasonal flavors include litchi, fig, jackfruit, Muskmelon and watermelon.
 A custard apple flavor is also purveyed by the brand.

 Awards and recognition

 In 2006, the brand received Corporation Bank's National SME's Excellence Award in the Food and Agro Industry.
 In February 2009, a Natural Ice Cream store located in the Juhu Ville Parle Development scheme placed in the Limca Book of Records for the largest ice cream slab, which weighed 3,000 kilograms.
 The brand was awarded as Best in Customer Service - Regional Retailer Of the Year in 2013.
-In 2014 the brand received the gold medal for most innovative ice cream flavour (cucumber) in the Great Indian Ice Cream Contest.
+In 2014, the brand received the gold medal for most innovative ice cream flavour (cucumber) in the Great Indian Ice Cream Contest.
 In 2016, Natural Ice Cream was awarded for home grown concept in food service by Coca-Cola Golden Spoon Awards and also received IMAGES Most Admired Food Service Chain of the Year in the Ice-cream & Dessert Parlours category.
 It was named as India’s Top 10 brand for customer experience in a KPMG survey.